Khloe Kardashian Stuns In See-Through Crop Top

 “Khloe hasn’t felt the need to draft anything up or make arrangements because Tristan isn’t really even asking to see True as it is, so she’s not at all concerned that he will fight for anything.
 Khloe wants True full-time and sees Tristan putting up no fight.
 Both parents seem to know it really is what’s best for their daughter,” the source added.

-Fans can see more of Khloe Kardashian’s life by watching Season 16 of Keeping Up With the Kardashians, which airs Sunday nights at 9 p.m. on the E! network.
+Fans can see more of Khloe Kardashian’s life by watching Season 16 of Keeping Up with the Kardashians, which airs Sunday nights at 9 p.m. on the E! network.